Robotik-Lessing-Gymnasium-Neu-Ulm/website/README.md

 # LGNU Website

-Currently in rewrite modus for clean html & css.
+Currently, in rewrite for react ts with tailwind css.